 Now that you have completed your keyword search and completed your site, you need to optimize the 2 most valuable page types:

-- Product Category Pages
+Product Category Pages

 Search engines also use page meta tags to determine rankings.
-These HTML-tags provide structured metadata for pages of the site.
+These HTML tags provide structured metadata for pages of the site.

 The title meta tag is the page title in the browser that appears in the search results.
 When ranking sites, it is taken into account by the search engine.
 The title meta tag determines whether the page matches the search query or not.

 A meta description is a brief description of a site page in a browser that appears in search results.
 This tag is not visible to visitors on the site page.
-This meta tag is taken into account by search engines to determine page content.
+This meta tag is taken into account by search engines to determine the page content.
 According to the description, the search engine distributes sites in the search results.
 For this you need:

-- Change description and title meta tags to contain keys
+Change description and title meta tags to contain keys

-- Edit the alt tag so that your keys are in the pictures
+Edit the alt tag so that your keys are in the pictures

-- Pay attention and make sure your file names contain keywords
+Pay attention and make sure your file names contain keywords